canjs/canjs/docs/can-guides/experiment/debugging/debugging.md

 #### Label instances

-[can-reflect]'s [can-reflect.setName] method can be used to special name a particular object:
+[can-reflect]'s [can-reflect.setName] method can be used to uniquely name a particular object:

 ```js
 can.reflect.setName(person, "Person{Justin}");